 - Do not “open carry” a weapon.
 Weapons must be legally concealed or don’t carry a gun at all.

-- All concealed weapons must be approved and licensed by the FBI
+- All concealed weapons must be approved and licensed by a local FBI office.

 - Store all weapons in a locked weapons case (with combination) out of sight.

 - Travel with hunting weapons in a locked weapons case (with combination) always kept inside a locked vehicle when not in use.

 - Travel with weapons in a weapons case (with combination) when going to a shooting range.
 Or, the better options would be to store weapons at the shooting range for retrieval When shooting at the practice range all handlers should leave their weapons at the range unless trained and licensed concealed weapons

 As a Veteran, I expect there are some people including my fellow Veterans that believe owning weapons are their constitutional right.
 What I am proposing is not imposing on anyone’s right to own a weapon.
 In fact, most people are safe gun owners.

 While most parents keep their weapons appropriately stored, Beth Ebel, M.D., a member of the American Academy of Pediatrics’ (AAP) Council on Injury, Violence and Poison Prevention said, “Yet nearly 40 percent of gun-owning households with children [age 14 and under] have an unlocked gun to which a child might gain access.”
 As a result, 140 minors are killed, and 3000 minors are injured are injured in homes each year; these children are all under the age of 14 years old.
 An unacceptable number!